 Selective Service and Trans Men

-For a trans man, problems with registration status can arise if he is interested in receiving federally-funded student financial aid (like Pell Grants, Work Study, or National Direct Student Loans), working in a federal job, receiving Federal Job Training, or if he is a non-citizen who took up residence in the U.S. between the ages of 18 and 25 and is eventually hoping to attain U.S. citizenship.
+Though this appears simple on the surface, problems with registration status can arise for a trans man if he is interested in receiving federally-funded student financial aid (like Pell Grants, Work Study, or National Direct Student Loans), working in a federal job, receiving Federal Job Training, or if he is a non-citizen who took up residence in the U.S. between the ages of 18 and 25 and is eventually hoping to attain U.S. citizenship.
 All of these situations will require you to report on your Selective Service status.
 If you are a male who has never registered with Selective Service, federal aid, training, or jobs may be denied to you, unless you can show a legitimate reason why you never registered or were exempt from registration.

 For a trans man who was born after December 31, 1959, is 26 years of age or older, and is considered male by a government entity (such as your Social Security records, driver's license, or passport, as explained above), he can no longer register with Selective Service, but he can obtain a letter explaining that he was exempt from having registered.
 In order to get this letter, you must get a form from Selective Service called the "Status Information Letter" or "SIL."
-This letter can be obtained from the Selective Service web site (www.sss.gov) or by calling 847-688-6888 (TTY: 847-688-2567).
-There is a section on the form that deals specifically with transsexual status.
+From the Selective Service System web site (www.sss.gov):

 Once you have submitted this form and any necessary documentation, you'll get a letter from Selective Service that states you are were not required to be registered.
-This letter will not refer to your transsexual status; it will simply state that you are exempt from registration.
 Keep this letter in your files should any indicent arise where your lack of registration status might become an issue.

 But what if my official gender markers are mixed?